ashleighdevito/final_project/README.md

 ### Data Cleaning

 Data was cleaned using jupyter notebook script.
+All of the data gathered from OMDb was stored as objects, so all datatypes were converted appropriately to load into the database.
+Movie titles for the upcoming released films scraped from IMDb included year of release in the string.
+This attribute was removed via string split.
+Omitted data included: studio, language, plot, tagline, directors, writers, actors.
+Release date information was converted to Month.
+Features gathered from separate sources were all merged to a single dataframe on the movie title.

 ### Creating the Model

-Using a Jupiter notebook, queries were run to create a materialized view within our database.
+The creation of the model went through several interations.
+Our neural network model didn’t work with the pickling so we saved it as an h5 file.
+This proved tricky to work with and we decided to stick to using the random forest and xg boost models.
+Ultimately, we chose the XG boost model to use in our application.

 ```
+# xg boost
+from xgboost import XGBClassifier

+# fit model no training data
+xg_model = XGBClassifier()
+xg_model.fit(X_train_scaled, y_train)
 ```

-Next Flask was used to create routes to this view, hosted on Heroku.
-Below is one of three routes we created.

 ```
+# xg boost
+# make predictions for test data
+y_pred = xg_model.predict(X_test_scaled)
+predictions = [value for value in y_pred]

+from sklearn.metrics import accuracy_score
+# evaluate predictions
+accuracy = accuracy_score(y_test, predictions)
+print("Accuracy: %.2f%%" % (accuracy * 100.0))
 ```
 ### Logic

 The control document and the individual elements were created simultaneously by separate members of the team.
 They were then incorporated into one structure and deployed.

 ### Presentation